Which sim racing stage suits you?

 Stage 3 — for those who want their body to register the G-forces

-RaceLoop Stage 3 has a 3DOF motion system, belt tensioner, active brake pedal, and a professional racing seat.
-Screens and FFB exist in Stage 1 and 2 — here you add the physics of movement.
+RaceLoop Stage 3 is a full motion rig (coming soon) with a belt tensioner, active pedals (planned), and a motorsport-class racing seat.
+Screens and FFB exist in Stage 1 and 2 — here you add movement.

 Motion does not automatically make you faster.
 It makes the experience more physical.
 For someone training for real motorsport that difference matters.
 For someone who primarily wants to have fun, Stage 1 or 2 is more money per hour of enjoyment.